 As the temperatures plummet and the wind grows icy, we sometimes wonder how we’ll ever survive until spring!
-The winter months pose many challenges for wildlife as well.
+The winter months pose many challenges not only for companion and farm animals, but for wildlife as well.

-They prepare ahead by packing on extra weight or caching food during the summer and fall.
+They prepare ahead by packing on extra weight or catching food during the summer and fall.
 During the winter season, wild animals are also often less active and it is more common to spot wildlife resting during the day – a savvy energy-saving strategy.
 Finally, they will take advantage of clear days between stormy weather to forage, so you might suddenly see a lot of activity in your backyard or along the trails when nice weather hits.

 How to Help: For the most part, wild animals don’t require any extra food from us humans, and often feeding them can do more harm than good.
 However, if you do have a year-round bird feeder, don’t forget to keep it well stocked as birds come to rely on this food source as part of their winter diet.

-The Basics #2 – Water: Water can cause problems for wildlife in winter in two different ways: there can be too little of it, or it can freeze!
+The Basics #2 – Water: Water can cause problems for wildlife in winter in two different ways: there can be too little of it, or it can freeze.
 Either way, water scarcity can be a challenge for wild animals.
 Both birds and mammals sometimes resort to eating snow to get the moisture they need, but the colder temperature of the snow can make it harder for their bodies to process.

-How to Help: If there has been a sudden decrease in temperature, check local ponds and water sources for any wildlife that may be in distress – in this case, contact your local wildlife rehabilitation centre or the BC SPCA Wildlife Hotline at 1-855-622-7722 to find out how best to help.
+How to Help: If there has been a sudden decrease in temperature, check local ponds and water sources for any wildlife that may be in distress – in this case, contact your local wildlife rehabilitation centre or the BC SPCA Provincial Call Centre at 1-855-622-7722 to find out how best to help.
 When temperatures are below freezing, putting out a bird bath or extra water source that is changed daily to prevent icing over is a great way to help your local wild neighbours get a little extra drink.

 This doesn’t mean they are always able to withstand the elements, though.
-Stormy weather or unseasonably cold temperatures can cause wildlife to take shelter in unlikely places – if you spot deer, raccoons, or other animals sheltering under decks, inside sheds, or alongside houses, consider that it might be a run of wild weather that has driven them closer than normal to human dwellings.
-They’ll likely move on once the weather clears, but if you notice any wildlife appearing injured or lethargic, call the BC SPCA Wildlife Hotline at 1-855-622-7722 for advice.
+Stormy weather or unseasonably cold temperatures can cause wildlife to take shelter in unlikely places.
+If you spot deer, raccoons, or other animals sheltering under decks, inside sheds, or alongside houses, it might be a run of wild weather driving them closer than normal to human dwellings.
+It’s also common for animals to take shelter in the bumper of your car, especially if the engine is still warm — that’s why it’s important to “think and thump!”